YimenAraya-Ajoy/YimenAraya-Ajoy.github.io/_pages/a-people.md

 <div style="display: flex; align-items: center;">
   <img src="/assets/images/Pic.jpg" alt="Description" style="width: 30%; margin-right: 20px;">
   <p>
- I am a researcher in the Norwegian University of Science and Technology.<a href="/yimen/">Go to Extra Content</a>
+ I am a researcher in the Norwegian University of Science and Technology.<a href="/yimen/">For more info on Yimen click here</a>

 </p>
 </div>